 Their momentary noisy praise will pass.

-Listen to the fool’s judgment and the laugh of
+Listen to the fool’s judgment and the laugh of the cold crowd.

 But you stay hard and calm and sullen…